-Advanced-level students are encouraged to develop their own projects and visions through a combination of intensive, independent studio work and ongoing guidance from the instructor.
+Advanced-level students are encouraged to develop their own projects and vision through a combination of intensive, independent studio work and ongoing guidance from the instructor.
 There are at least two formal critique days during the semester.
-Discussions of exhibitions and research on contemporary painters add to the students' understanding and development of their own painting practices.
+Discussions of exhibitions and research on contemporary painters add to each student's understanding and development of their own painting practice.